Revised event rates for extreme and extremely large mass-ratio inspirals: The critical semimajor axis

 where $\mathcal{E}$=$GM_{\rm MBH}/2a$.
 This effect is not relevant to the inspiral process because, only by energy diffusion, it can take several relaxation time-scales to reach orbital parameters for which GWs emission becomes significant.
 From Equation~\eqref{eq:T_J}, if $e_0\neq0$, then $T_{\rm J}\lesssim T_{\rm rlx}$, indicating that two-body relaxation diffuses angular momentum faster than it diffuses energy \citep[][]{Hopman_2005}, increasing the eccentricity of an orbit while its semimajor axis remains approximately constant, allowing the object to reach very short distances to the MBH at the pericentre.
 This is a key dynamical aspect in the EMRIs/X-MRIs formation; taking $T_{\rm peri}(a_0, e_0)=T_{\rm J}$ in Equation~\eqref{eq:TperiTinsp} guarantees that objects with $a_0 \lesssim a_{\rm crit}$ that reached highly eccentric orbits due to a decrease in their angular momentum, merge before their pericentre changes by diffusion.
 If the term $(1-e_0^2)$ is omitted in the same equation, systems with longer $T_{\rm GW}$ for which diffusion in angular momentum is still significant can be mistakenly considered as potential inspiraling sources, artificially increasing the event rates.

-The next step in describing the EMRI/X-MRI formation is to set a condition for the pericentre of an inspiraling orbit.
-At each pericentre passage, the energy loss by GWs emission is maximum and the semimajor axis shrinks, increasing the binding energy between the MBH and the compact object.
-If the new binding energy is high enough, the binary decouples dynamically from the surrounding stellar system, and diffusion in $J$ and $\mathcal{E}$ becomes negligible.
-The orbit then evolves only due to the energy loss by GWs emission, creating a successful inspiral that ends when the object crosses the event horizon of the central MBH.

-We fix the pericentre at the LSO around the MBH.
-This condition sets a limit for the eccentricity of a non-plunging orbit given by $e_{\rm plunge}=1-r_{\rm LSO}/a_0$, with $r_{\rm LSO}$ the LSO position.
-If $e_0>e_{\rm plunge}$, the pericentre of the orbit is located inside the LSO and the object is sent to the event horizon of the MBH after a single pericentre passage \citep[][]{Pau_2007}.
-The pericentre of an orbit with $e_0\lesssim e_{\rm plunge}$ is located at the closest possible distance to the MBH such that an object $m_2$ becomes immune to relaxation process, remains in a stable orbit, radiates away a significant amount of GWs at $p_0$, and continues inspiraling into the MBH for a large number of cycles before the merger.

-Similarly, $a_{\rm crit}$ defines whether a given source is likely to become an inspiral or remains in the dynamical regime by setting a limit on the energy.
-If $\mathcal{E}_{\rm source}<\mathcal{E}_{\rm crit}$, the object is too far away from the MBH to become an inspiral and remains in the dynamical regime; it performs a random walk in the phase space driven by diffusion in energy and angular momentum, to finally either plunge into the MBH, diffuse to wider orbits, or become a potential inspiral source by diffusing into tighter orbits.
-These scenarios are characterized by the balance between $T_{\rm peri}$ and the GW time-scale $T_{\rm GW}$.
-While the latter depends only on the source characteristics, the former requires a model of the stellar density in the vicinity of the MBH.
+At each pericentre passage, the energy loss by GWs emission is maximum, shrinking the semimajor axis and increasing the binding energy between the MBH and the compact object.
+If the new binding energy is high enough, the binary decouples dynamically from the surrounding stellar system, and diffusion in $J$ and $\mathcal{E}$ becomes negligible; the orbit then evolves only due to the energy loss by GWs emission, creating a successful inspiral that ends when the object crosses the event horizon of the central MBH.
+Otherwise, the object remains in the dynamical regime performing a random walk in the phase space driven by diffusion in energy and angular momentum, to either plunge into the MBH, diffuse to wider orbits, or become a potential inspiral source by diffusing into tighter orbits.\\ \\ For each given semimajor axis $a_0 \lesssim a_{\rm crit}$, there is a critical eccentricity above which $m_2$ becomes immune to the relaxation processes, and by fixing the pericentre of $m_2$ at the LSO around the MBH, we set a high-eccentricity limit given by $e_{\rm plunge}=1-r_{\rm LSO}/a_0$, where $r_{\rm LSO}$ is the position of the LSO.
+If for a given $a_0 \lesssim a_{\rm crit}$, $e_0>e_{\rm plunge}$, the pericentre of the orbit is located inside the LSO and $m_2$ crosses the event horizon of the MBH, without inspiraling, after a single pericentre passage \citep[][]{Pau_2007}. \\ This formation scenario is characterized by the balance between $T_{\rm peri}$ and the GW time-scale $T_{\rm GW}$.
+While the latter depends only on the source characteristics, the former requires a model of the stellar density in the vicinity of the MBH.\\ \\ We obtain $r_{\rm LSO}$ from the critical angular momentum described in \citet{ShapTeu_1983} for a non-relativistic particle in a highly eccentric orbit around a Schwarzschild BH,